irondarrius/IronPdf.Examples/how-to/image-to-pdf/README.md

     },
 };

-// Create a PDF with a custom header from an image PdfDocument pdf = ImageToPdfConverter.ImageToPdf(imagePath, options: options);
+// Transform an image into a PDF with a custom header PdfDocument pdf = ImageToPdfConverter.ImageToPdf(imagePath, options: options);

-// Output the custom PDF
+// Download the augmented PDF
 pdf.SaveAs("imageToPdfWithHeader.pdf");
 ```

-### PDF with Custom Header
+### Output PDF

 <iframe loading="lazy" src="https://ironpdf.com/static-assets/pdf/how-to/image-to-pdf/imageToPdfWithHeader.pdf#zoom=55%" width="100%" height="450px">
 </iframe>

-For further guidance on converting PDF documents into images, refer to our [tutorial on rasterizing PDFs into images](https://ironpdf.com/how-to/rasterize-pdf-to-images/).
+Explore more about converting or rasterizing PDF documents into images by checking our [guide on rasterizing PDFs into images](https://ironpdf.com/how-to/rasterize-pdf-to-images/).

+Ready to explore more functionalities?
+Dive into our [PDF conversion tutorials](https://ironpdf.com/tutorials/convert-pdf/).